Eugene Bortei-Doku

-Eugene Borketey Bortei-Doku is a Ghanaian agriculturist and politician.
+Eugene Borketey Bortei-Doku was a Ghanaian agriculturist and politician.
 He was Secretary for Agriculture between 1982 and 1983.

 Early life and education

 Bortei-Doku's secondary school education was at Achimota School between 1932 and 1936.
 He later obtained a Diploma at the Imperial College of Tropical Agriculture at the University of the West Indies in Trinidad and Tobago.
-He went on to obtain a postgraduate teachers' certificate at the University of Reading in the United Kingdomin 1956.
+He went on to obtain a postgraduate teachers' certificate at the University of Reading in the United Kingdom in 1956.
 He went on to the United States where he acquired a certificate in Extension Education in 1960 at the University of Vermont.
 He was back at University of Reading where he completed the Master of Science in Agricultural extension in 1969.